Novak Djokovic wins US Open for record-equalling 24th Grand Slam title

 While Djokovic and Medvedev are intriguing figures, neither has been fully embraced by the New York crowds.

-Certainly there was little of the electricity that crackled through Arthur Ashe during the women’s final on Saturday, with no clear support for either player from an attentive but subdued audience.
+Certainly, there was little of the electricity that crackled through Arthur Ashe during the women’s final on Saturday, with no clear support for either player from an attentive but subdued audience.

 As expected in a contest featuring the sport’s two premier hardcourt players, almost every point was contested with long rallies as both men pounded away at each other from the baseline.

-Djokovic came out playing with purpose and applied pressure right away breaking the third seed at the first opportunity on way to a 3-0 lead.
+Djokovic came out playing with purpose and applied pressure right away, breaking the third seed at the first opportunity on the way to a 3-0 lead.

 That would be the only break Djokovic would need against a surprisingly flat Medvedev who could not manufacture a single break chance in the first set.

-During a marathon one hour and 44 minute, lung-bursting second set Medvedev would find life forcing a tiring Djokovic into long grinding point, after grinding point.
+During a marathon one-hour and 44-minute lung-bursting second set, Medvedev would find life forcing a tiring Djokovic into long grinding point, after grinding point.

-But the tireless Russian’s hard work would pay no dividends unable to convert any of his few break chances including one at 6-5 that would have given him the set.
+But the tireless Russian’s hard work would pay no dividends, unable to convert any of his few break chances including one at 6-5 that would have given him the set.

-Medvedev charged in front 3-1 of the tie-break but again could not land the knockout blow as Djokovic came off the ropes to take it 7-5 and a 2-0 lead.
+Medvedev charged in front 3-1 of the tie-break but again could not land the knockout blow as Djokovic came off the ropes to take it 7-5, with a 2-0 lead.

-If there is one thing Djokovic possesses it is a killer instinct and the Serb wasted no time striking breaking Medvedev to go up 3-1 in the third.
+If there is one thing Djokovic possesses, it is a killer instinct, and the Serb wasted no time breaking Medvedev to go up 3-1 in the third.

-A defiant Medvedev answered with his first and only break of the match but it was not enough with Djokovic hitting right back with another break then holding serve the rest of way to clinch the title.
+A defiant Medvedev answered with his first and only break of the match but it was not enough, with Djokovic hitting right back with another break and then holding serve the rest of the way to clinch the title.